ruian/TwitterBootstrapBundle/README.md

 #How to use it ?

 ##Init and compile twitter-bootstrap from source
-Remplace VERSION by the supported version you want, v1 or v2
+Replace VERSION by the supported version you want, v1 or v2

 ```shell
 php5 app/console twitter-bootstrap:clear